 - The winter-run escapement estimate of 1,155 in 2017, with >70% hatchery returns, is ongoing evidence of the low population of winter-run and the near-term challenges to stabilize and increase this species throughout all of its life history stages. - There was an estimated 44% egg-to-fry survival of juvenile winter-run to Red Bluff Diversion Dam in 2017.
-This indicates the operational study that targeted 53 degrees F daily average temperature at CCR in 2017 was effective at providing better water temperatures for egg and alevin incubation. - NMFS appreciates the modeling work that Reclamation has put in to evaluating the potential system-wide effects of implementing the Shasta RPA amendment, to link the CalSim modeling outputs to the temperature model, and especially to link those outputs to the temperature-dependent mortality model. - NMFS also appreciate the joint work of our biological staff to review the biology and science needs, and develop the draft joint science plan which is currently out for review.
+This provides an indication that the operational study that targeted 53 degrees F daily average temperature at CCR in 2017 was effective at providing better water temperatures for egg and alevin incubation. - NMFS appreciates the modeling work that Reclamation has put in to evaluating the potential system-wide effects of implementing the Shasta RPA amendment, to link the CalSim modeling outputs to the temperature model, and especially to link those outputs to the temperature-dependent mortality model. - NMFS also appreciate the joint work of our biological staff to review the biology and science needs, and develop the draft joint science plan which is currently out for review. - (we may find some way to re-state our original intentions on proposal here...)